Columbia University rape accusation controversy: Allegations from others

-Outcome of Sulkowicz's hearing, Nungesser's first complaints
+Outcome of Sulkowicz's hearing and Nungesser's first complaints

 On October 29, the day after Nungesser's third accuser's hearing, one was scheduled for Sulkowicz's case.
 In November the university found Nungesser "not responsible".
 Sulkowicz's request for an appeal was turned down by the dean.
 Sulkowicz and Nungesser both complained separately about the proceedings.
 Sulkowicz complained that Nungesser was granted months of postponements during the hearing, and that she was not allowed to discuss the case with anyone.
 Sulkowicz said that a university investigator asked inappropriate questions during the interview, and complained that the panel did not consider other allegations against Nungesser.
 A graduate student who acted as Nungesser's official supporter during the hearing defended the panel, disputing that their questions were inappropriate and saying the questions "were extremely personal because they had to be".

 Nungesser complained that he had not been allowed to introduce Facebook messages as evidence.
 Nungesser and Sulkowicz exchanged several messages in the days and weeks after the alleged rape.
 In one message, two days after the alleged rape, Sulkowicz accepted an invitation to a party from Nungesser, writing: "I feel like we need to have some real time where we can talk about life and thingz, because we still haven't really had a paul-emma chill sesh since summmmerrrr."
 Sulkowicz says she sent the messages because she was upset and wanted to talk to Nungesser about the incident.

-Reporter Katie Zavadski, writing for New York Magazine, opined that amicable exchanges with an alleged attacker did not disprove that a sexual assault occurred, and Cathy Young acknowledged that victims of sexual violence may cope with trauma in ways that could seem puzzling to outsiders.
+Reporter Katie Zavadski, writing for New York, opined that amicable exchanges with an alleged attacker did not disprove that a sexual assault occurred, and Cathy Young acknowledged that victims of sexual violence may cope with trauma in ways that could seem puzzling to outsiders.